Domnis/Nebuni/README.md

 - [x] Save GPS coordinates for next app use
 - [ ] Save API result locally for offline use
 - [ ] Add screen to configure Altitude and Azimuth range
-- [ ] Add option to filter mission by type
+- [ ] Add option to filter and group missions (by type, start date,...)

 # License
 Copyright (C) 2025 Sylvain